mrkline/ece453/doc/schemas.md

 - "player count" - The number of players for the game

-- "game data" - Some game types may require additional setup information, which will be in this object.
-                This field is not expected if the game type does not require it.

-## Start

-To start the game, a message with type "start" and the following payload is sent to the system:

 - "win condition" - An array containing one or both of the following (in which case the game ends when the first of the two is reached):